 The Forerunner 935 is one of Garmin’s most feature-heavy watches ever released.
 It’s thin, lightweight, has an awesome battery life (up to 24 hours in GPS/activity mode), and is packed with features to help you train, race, and analyze workouts.

-The Forerunner 925 can track swimming (stroke count, distance/speed in pool and water), running (distance, pace plus cadence), and other sports including golf, paddling, skiing, and, of course, cycling.
+The Forerunner 935 can track swimming (stroke count, distance/speed in pool and water), running (distance, pace plus cadence), and other sports including golf, paddling, skiing, and, of course, cycling.
 The Forerunner 935 accurately records elevation with a barometric altimeter, tracks heart rate on the wrist (it’s also compatible with a chest-strap HRM), and can auto-upload workouts via Wi-Fi with the Garmin Connect app.

 It includes the multisport feature and is compatible with a variety of cycling accessories.
 It’s light and thin making it easy when removing a wet suit.
 And you can buy a quick-release kit to move the watch from wrist to bike.